 Preparation:

-For this basketball tryout drill, four offensive players will spread around the midrange of the court.
-Four defensive players will start inside the key.
+Four offensive players will spread around the midrange of the court and four defensive players will start inside the key.
 The coach, who has possession of the basketball, will be on the free-throw line.

 Expanding Your Basketball Coaching Toolkit